-Addressing the shortage of medicinal cannabis in Northern America
+Addressing the shortage of cannabis in Northern America

 Majority of states in the US also implemented legislation permitting various forms of cannabis consumption.
 Several organizations such as the Marijuana Policy Project, National Organization for the Reform of Marijuana Laws (NORML) and National Cannabis Industry Association (NCIA) are lobbying for federal legalization of cannabis.
 As national support for federal law reform grows, so does the possibility for a further rise in the demand for cannabis.

-Due to its significance to the health sector, anxieties around medicinal cannabis shortages are amplified in comparison to those for recreational cannabis.
-Pharmaceutical companies are therefore eager to establish sustainable cannabis supply chains.
+Due to its significance to a number of industries, anxieties regarding cannabis shortages are amplified.
+Companies are therefore eager to establish sustainable cannabis supply chains.
 Colombia’s environment, location and new legal framework offer a dependable source of cannabis for North American markets.

 Production costs are low

 Though growing, Colombia’s still-developing economy means that cost of labour remains competitive against other markets.
 Additionally, the licenses available for cannabis cultivation and manufacture are relatively inexpensive.